by 0x9a739c2e212754c3d8432cb717dc9437e5b3dfae (Sean#dfae)

 AppVolks LLC (Ong Innovations development partner)

-The team will report progress to the Decentraland community on an ongoing basis and will monitor the project’s forum closely for questions or to provide updates as needed.
+The team will report progress to the Decentraland community on an ongoing basis and will monitor the project’s forum and DAO Discord channel closely for questions or to provide updates as needed.
 The team will summarize major activities formally in a monthly report.

 The proposed project will be completed within 6 months based on the following milestones and timeline:

-Continued Decentraland community and beta tests.
+Continued beta tests expected.
 Testing, bug fixes, user feedback collection.
-Full release of Decentraland VR client with new features.
-Continued maintenance of Decentraland VR.
+Full release of Decentraland VR for Quest with custom VR UI.